mbutterick/txexpr/README.md

-xexpr-shortcuts
+tagged-xexpr
 ---------------

-Convenience functions for working with X-expressions in Racket
+Convenience functions for working with HTML-style tagged X-expressions in Racket